LarsBehrenberg/IA-prototype/content/posts/impressionist-paintings.md

       Versions of Degas’ Dance Class are found in the Metropolitan Museum of Art in New York and in Paris’ [Musee D’Orsay](https://thingstodoeverywhere.com/things-to-do-in-paris-france.html).
+    sideGalleryImages:
+      - imageTitle: Edgar Degas loved and was given special access to the Parisian Ballet, where he painted Dancing Class
+        imageUrl: /assets/10-paintings-edgar-degas-dancing-class.jpg
+      - imageTitle: Degas painted a number of variations of the Dance Class, found in the D'Orsay and the Met.
+        imageUrl: /assets/10-paintings-edgar-degas-the-dance-class.jpg
+      - imageTitle: Degas, a difficult personality, is also famous for his works of jockeys and race courses
+        imageUrl: /assets/10-paintings-edgar-degas-the-dance-class-stairs.jpg
   - textTitle: Gare Saint-Lazare (Monet, 1877)
     text: >-
       ### In 1877, Monet had a very good idea: he would paint fog.